“But He gives more grace. Therefore He says:

 The proud believer sets himself above other believers.
 God then sets Himself above this believer and goes to battle against him.

 We must not confuse pride with genuine greatness.
-There are great believers who stand head and shoulders above the rest of us.
+Some great believers stand head and shoulders above the rest of us.
 Pride believes that we are greater than we are.
 This is a figment of our imagination.

 God will set Himself against us to do battle with us if we depend on ourselves.
 This is not passive resistance but active opposition.
 He will actively battle against us if we operate on pride.
 No sin provokes God’s resistance more than pride.
 This sin will preempt us from engaging God’s grace because no other sin sets itself against God more than the sin of pride.
 It is a declaration of independence from God.

-We can find pride in every sin because pride is independence from God and the foundation to all sin.
+We can find pride in every sin because pride is independence from God and the foundation of all sin.
 Pride deems itself sufficient and God’s grace insufficient for our needs.

 Though they join forces, none will go unpunished.”